adobe-apiplatform/api-gateway-config-supervisor/README.md

 Developer guide
 ===============

 Make sure you have go 1.5.1+ installed.
-On a Mac you can execute
+On a Mac you can execute:
 ```
 brew install go
 ```